 In 2019, the most commonly used illicit drug, either recent or lifetime use, for people aged 14+ in Australia is cannabis, with more than one in ten using cannabis in the past 12 months.
-The 2019 National Drug Strategy Household Survey found that: the majority of deaths (excluding alcohol and tobacco) involved opioids, non-medical pharmaceutical use is declining largely due to a fall in the use of pain killers, cocaine use has more than doubled in Victoria between 2016 and 2019, and higher psychological distress is found in drug users compared with non-drug users.
-60
+The 2019 National Drug Strategy Household Survey found that: the majority of deaths (excluding alcohol and tobacco) involved opioids; non-medical pharmaceutical use is declining largely due to a fall in the use of pain killers; cocaine use has more than doubled in Victoria between 2016 and 2019; and higher psychological distress is found in drug users compared with non-drug users.

-Drug possession incidents recorded by Police have risen by about 50% since 2015.61 Connections have been made with the misuse of alcohol/drugs and the impact on families, including family violence.
-62
+Drug possession incidents recorded by Police have risen by about 50% since 2015.
+Connections have been made with the misuse of alcohol/drugs and the impact on families, including family violence.

-The rate of ambulance attendance due to illicit drug use (including illegal use of legal drugs) has measurably increased in Monash between 2011 and 2019.
-The rate of ambulance attendance for illicit drug use rose from 43 per 100,000 people in 2011, to 134 in 201963, while the rate of hospitalisation due to illicit drugs increased from 154 per 100,000 people in 2010 to 256 in 2018.64 venues were closed due to pandemic restrictions from 16 March 2020 to 8 November 2020.
-Monash had the 7th highest gambling losses of all 79 municipalities in Victoria in both years.
+The rate of ambulance attendance and hospitalisation due to illicit drug use (including illegal use of legal drugs) has measurably increased in Monash between 2010/2011 and 2018/19.
+The rate per 10,000 population for hospitalisation went from 6.3 in 2010/2011, to 19.9 in 2018/19, while the rate of ambulance attendance increased from 43.3 to 117.5 in the same time period.